A new new coproduct on quantum loop algebras: Slopes and coproducts

 to be introduced in \eqref{eqn:footnote} is a bialgebra pairing.
 The corresponding Drinfeld double

 is isomorphic to $\CS = \U$ as an algebra.

 \end{theorem}

 Thus, there are as many topological coproducts on $\U$ as there are elements $\bp \in \rr$ (beside the Drinfeld new coproduct $\Delta$, which morally corresponds to $\bp = \binfty$).
 In geometric situations such as critical $K$-theoretic Hall algebras of quivers, we expect our coproducts to match the coproducts defined by \cite{COZZ1, COZZ2} using the FRT formalism and stable envelopes.
-In the particular (and original) case of preprojective $K$-theoretic Hall algebras of quivers that was developed in \cite{OS}, the coincidence between our construction and that of \loccit follows from \cite[Sections 6.5.1, 6.5.2]{Z}.
+In the particular case of preprojective $K$-theoretic Hall algebras of quivers that was developed in \cite{OS}, the coincidence between our construction and that of \loccit follows from \cite[Sections 6.5.1, 6.5.2]{Z}.
+Finally, when $\U$ is defined using the zeta functions \eqref{eqn:zeta intro particular} for an affine Lie algebra $\fg$, it would be interesting to compare the coproduct \eqref{eqn:main coproduct} with the coproduct on quantum toroidal algebras defined in \cite{L} using double affine braid group actions.

 \begin{proof} \emph{of Theorem \ref{thm:main}:} By the very definition of our half subalgebras in \eqref{eqn:slope p plus} and \eqref{eqn:slope p minus}, general elements of $\CA^{\geq \bp}$ and $\CA^{\leq \bp}$ are linear combinations of